 Beijing is still chilly, compared with Central and South China.
 It is windy, and the sand storm weather has been improved because of forestation.
 However, the average temperature still fluctuates around 7 °C (45 °F), and it might be snow at times.
 So prepare warm clothes when traveling to Beijing in March.

-1. Zhouzhuang Ancient Water Town
+1. Zhouzhuang — Ancient Water Town

-What you will see: Zhouzhuang Water Town is China's number one ancient water town with the most picturesque landscapes, though it is a little more crowded and commercialized than others.
+Ancient water town is one of the representatives of attractions in regions south of the Yangtze River.
+Zhouzhuang Water Town is in Suzhou, a city famous for traditional Chinese garden.
+It is China's number one ancient water town with the most picturesque landscapes, though it is a little more crowded and commercialized than others.
 What you should not miss is the dreamily graceful scenes in the morning and at nightfall, when the town will show you how ancient China used to be.

 2. Wuyuan — China's Most Beautiful Villages

 Noted for having "the most beautiful villages in China", Wuyuan prefecture has many ancient Ming and Qing style architectural features, including 113 ancient ancestral halls, 28 ancient mansions, 36 ancient dwellings, and 187 ancient bridges.

 What you will see: March is the best month to visit Wuyuan.
 Every village in Wuyuan is built with a river in front, and mountains behind, being peacefully harmonious with the natural scenery.
 In March the village will be decorated with pink peach flowers, white pear flowers, and vast lemon rape flowers, together with green mountains and rivers and ancient style buildings, forming a elegant idyllic picture of China.